How much are your courses and where do you run them?

 Can I sit the AICIP exam online or overseas?

 The AICIP examination process consists of 3 x 3 hour written exams, with one being a practical exam, that are run over 2 days.
-These examinations are run most in Australian capital cities each March and September.
+These examinations are run in Perth, Darwin, Adelaide, Melbourne, Sydney and Brisbane each March and September.
 See here for the AICIP website where you can apply for the exam and see the exam schedule.